laberning/openrowingmonitor/docs/hardware_setup_WRX700.md

 This guide roughly explains how to set up the hardware.

+## Hardware setup

-After the software installation, basically all that's left to do is hook up your sensor to the GPIO pins of the Raspberry Pi and configure the rowing machine specific parameters of the software.
+After initial the software installation, basically all that's left to do is hook up your sensor to the GPIO pins of the Raspberry Pi and configure the rowing machine specific parameters of the software.

 Open Rowing Monitor reads the sensor signal from GPIO port 17 and expects it to pull on GND if the sensor is closed.
 To get a stable reading you should add a pull-up resistor to that pin.
 I prefer to use the internal resistor of the Raspberry Pi to keep the wiring simple but of course you can also go with an external circuit.